-Today's recipe is especially refreshing with the inclusion of fruit.
+Fruit slaw is an especially refreshing salad with the inclusion of apple and pineapple.
 The pineapple is wonderful companioned with the cabbage and the unpeeled apple adds a satisfying, sweet crunch.

 1/2 Med.-sized head of cabbage